MatthewLeeMattner/bushfire_detection/README.md

 this can be seen in the ann.py file where the neural network model is defined.

 ## Visualize
-This contains all the functions for generating the 2D and 3D heatmaps
+This contains all the functions for generating the 2D and 3D heatmaps.
+The model outputs a prediction for each pixel as either 1.0 for extremely probable of fire or 0.0 for no fire.
+Confidence values can output as float values between 0 and 1 which create a gradient.
+See colour bar in the image below
 ![heatmap](images/heatmap.png)